Enhancing RBF-FD Efficiency for Highly Non-Uniform Node Distributions via Adaptivity: Numerical experiments

-where $(x_c,y_c)$ is the location of the peak and $\alpha$ determines the strength of the peak.
-A typical value of $\alpha = 1000$ is suggested to test an adaptive algorithm.
-The right hand side ($f$) satisfying the exact solution is given as
+where $(x_0,y_0)$ is the peak location and $\alpha$ controls the peak strength.
+Dirichlet boundary conditions matching the exact solution are imposed.
+A typical value $\alpha = 1000$ is suggested for the test.
+The right hand side function $f(x,y)$ satisfying the exact solution is

-A reference solution for $\alpha = 1000$ has been shown in the Figure~\ref{F:NT3exact}.
-For PDE-dependent node generation, we used \texttt{NodeLab}.
-First, we shall try to solve this problem with standard RBF-FD approach over quasi-uniform nodes in the domain and a fixed polynomial degree ($d=8$).
-Figures~\ref{F:NT3sol}(a)--(c) show the node-distribution($N=2470$), approximated solution and point-wise absolute error in the approximated solution, respectively.
-It is evident from the error plot that the approximation error is maximum in the \emph{peak} zone of the sub-domain, and an adaptive node-distribution, which is relatively finer in this zone would potentially enhance the accuracy in the approximation.
-Figures~\ref{F:NT3sol}(d)--(f) show the node-distribution ($N=2470$), approximated solution, and point-wise absolute error in the approximated solution with an expected global order ($g=8$).

-The advantage of using an adaptive RBF-FD is twofold (i) it resolves the physics of the problem with a much better accuracy and (ii) the number of non-zero elements in the \emph{A} matrix of the resulting system are relatively smaller because it uses smaller stencils (because lower than $8$ order of polynomials) in the sub-domains having higher node-density.
-The advantage (ii) would become more important for solving large-scale problems using sparse linear solvers.